MSCH Campus

 Winger Recreational Center

-The Don and Judy Winger Recreational Center is a part of the new school building completed in 2008.
+The Don and Judy Winger Recreational Center is a part of the school building completed in 2008.
 This building is used for sports activities and as a meeting place for groups that may come to volunteer or interact with the children.
-The Cross Fit program, basketball games, pickleball, and volleyball takes place in this building.
+The Therapeutic Fitness Program, P.E., basketball, pickleball, and more takes place in this building.